Hasodikis/T480S-Hackintosh/README.md

 For the first time in all my hackintosh years and tries, power consumption at idle in PKG is bellow 1 watt!!!
 PKG is at around 0.60-0,70 watts!!!
 With screen at half brightness and BT off the battery is discharging with less than 4,3 Watts on idle!!!!!!!!

+I can only hope that a viable solution for Sonoma is found!

 ## Notes on v.2 and onwards.
 1. My EFI is heavily biased towards low energy consumption.
 At least I tried to.....
 2. Since v.2 all ACPI errors have been fixed with the ssdts I want to load.